Types of Emails Customers Would LOVE to Get from You

 You can send a welcome email or you can go home.
 I mean it, you can skip many types of emails but this one.
 It’s like inviting someone to your house and never saying “hi” or showing around.
 Most probably, the person would feel lost and leave soon, assuming that they are simply not welcome here.

-Yet a beautiful friendship with a customer always starts with a neatly crafted welcome message.
-This is where you greet your new subscriber and provide further steps.
+Yet a beautiful friendship with a client always starts with a neatly crafted greeting message for customers.
+This is where you welcome your new subscriber and provide further steps.

 The task here is to make a nice first impression and answer the popular questions a user might have right after subscription.
 However, it doesn’t mean that you should go over and above in your first email and put as much information as you can.
 Because if you do this, a customer may never read through all of it.
 Instead, focus on the most important stuff and mention these three aspects: